normalian/SentinelAzureOpenAI/Work2.md

 <img width="620" alt="image" src="https://github.com/normalian/SentinelAzureOpenAI/blob/main/img/work1-03.png">

 # 1. Overview of the template
-> The ARM template deploys Azure Logic Apps.
+> The ARM template deploys Azure Logic App.

-- Microsoft Sentinel allows you to perform various automation processes by using Azure Logic Apps.
+- Microsoft Sentinel allows you to perform various automation processes by using Azure Logic App.
 - With this ARM template, you can query Azure OpenAI when an incident occurs and use the prompt to translate the analysis rule.

 <img width="1080" alt="image" src="https://github.com/normalian/SentinelAzureOpenAI/blob/main/img/work2-03.png">